Concealment in Family Systems

 In Family Constellations, concealment is approached carefully and respectfully.

-Sometimes healing begins simply through acknowledging that something difficult happened and recognizing its impact on the family system.
+Sometimes healing begins simply through recognizing that something painful happened and allowing it a place within awareness.

 Possible Healing Sentences